-Corporations that elect under section 85 of the Income Tax Act (Canada) to transfer assets to or from a non-arm's length corporation with a permanent establishment in a Canadian jurisdiction other than Ontario must file additional information.
-See Tax Legislation Bulletin 96-3 "Inter-Provincial Asset Transfers" for details.
-The bulletin is available by calling the ministry at the numbers listed on page 3 of this guide.
+Corporations that elect under section 85 of the federal Income Tax Act to transfer assets to or from a non-arm's length corporation with a permanent establishment in a Canadian jurisdiction other than Ontario must file additional information.
+See Tax Legislation Bulletin 96-3 'Inter-Provincial Asset Transfers' for details.
+The bulletin is available by calling the ministry at the numbers listed on page 3 of this guide, or refer to our website at ontario.ca/finance.